 Researchers select their manuscript’s subject matter, scrutinize the content, and then must choose a scholarly journal to submit the work to.
 Matching a manuscript to an appropriate journal is an integral piece of the publishing puzzle.
 It is a make or break choice and is deserving of substantial time, research, and careful consideration.

-To support researchers on their journey from manuscript development to publication, eContent Pro International offers Journal Recommendation alongside its suite of professional publication services.
-As researchers progress through pre-publication, eContent Pro International will highlight a reputable journal from a select list of publishers every week across their 11 subject areas.
-This week, eContent Pro International highlights an education journal: International Journal of Bias, Identity and Diversities in Education (IJBIDE).
+To support researchers on their journey from manuscript development to publication, eContent Pro offers Journal Recommendation alongside its suite of professional publication services.
+As researchers progress through pre-publication, eContent Pro will highlight a reputable journal from a select list of publishers every week across their 11 subject areas.
+This week, eContent Pro highlights an education journal: International Journal of Bias, Identity and Diversities in Education (IJBIDE).

 INTERNATIONAL JOURNAL OF BIAS, IDENTITY AND DIVERSITIES IN EDUCATION (IJBIDE)